-277. Answer: The RSI should be presented in the form of a table, where the nature of the 'expected SARs' must be listed by MedDRA body System Organ Class (SOC) and Preferred Terms (PTs; lower level terms within the PTs will also be considered expected) followed by the frequency.
+- 286. Answer: The RSI should be presented in the form of a table, where the nature of the 'expected SARs' must be listed by MedDRA body System Organ Class (SOC) and Preferred Terms (PTs; lower level terms within the PTs will also be considered expected) followed by the frequency.
 The latest MedDRA version should always be used.
 The frequency must be calculated on an aggregated level and should be based on the previously observed SAEs considered related to the IMP by the investigator or analysed by the sponsor as SAR or SUSAR (events upgraded by sponsor).
-The frequency numbers are preferred to be in categories similar to the SmPC, section 4.829.
-When there is an insufficient number of subjects exposed to the IMP to use these categories or low numbers (e.g., two) of the expected SARs
+The frequency numbers are preferred to be in categories similar to the SmPC, section 4.8 (31).
+When there is an insufficient number of subjects exposed to the IMP to use these categories or low numbers (e.g., two) of the expected SARs observed, the numbers of each 'expected SAR' should be provided, together with the number of patients exposed (refer to Table 3 below for example). - 287.
+Inclusion of events seen in a post-marketing setting is acceptable.
+However, when such events are included it must be clear that only those previously seen as serious are included.
+A frequency of "unknown" is not allowed.
+It is acknowledged that the true frequency category may not be known, therefore, absolute numbers for each event should be provided.
+Alternatively, it is acceptable to provide a frequency category that has been calculated as per the "Adverse reactions from spontaneous reporting" guidance as used for an SmPC.
+(32)

-29 Eudralex Volume 2C - Regulatory guideline (https://ec.europa.eu/health/documents/eudralex/vol-2_en)
+(31) Eudralex Volume 2C - Regulatory guideline (https://ec.europa.eu/health/documents/eudralex/vol-2_en)